SerhiiKarnaukh/test-applications-manager/README.md

 ## For local development

-1.Create a dev folder at the root of the project
+1. Create a dev folder at the root of the project

 ```
 ./dev
 ```

-2.In the './dev' folder, create a configuration file '.env.dev' and assign a value to the constants
+2. In the './dev' folder, create a configuration file '.env.dev' and assign a value to the constants

 ```
 SQL_ENGINE=django.db.backends.postgresql